 - Castagnaccio keeps well for a few days in an airtight container at room temperature.
 We don't recommend keeping it in the fridge as this cake would become rubbery.

 - The chestnut flour has unique flavour and blending it into pie crust, cookies or sweet bakes adds nutty flavour and density.

 COOKS IN: 40 minutes

 - 400 g chestnut flour

-- In the meantime, preheat the oven to 180°C. Pour the batter into (25 x 40 cm large) baking pan lined with parchment paper.
-It should be no more than 1 cm thick).
-Sprinkle with pine nuts, rosemary leaves and the rest of the olive oil.
+- In the meantime, preheat the oven to 180°C. Pour the batter into a baking pan (23 x 23 cm) lined with baking paper.
+It should be no more than 1 cm thick.
+Sprinkle the pine nuts, raising, rosemary leaves and the rest of the olive oil on the top.

 - Bake for about 30 minutes or until you see little cracks all over the top of the cake.
 Do not overbake or it will become too dry.
 Let cool in the pan then slice into squares and serve.